MooersLab/pymolsnips/nextpsnips.md

 # To-Do with PyMOLSnips
 - update mirror tab stops list at top of readme
 - continue running through the text editors and making GIFs
+- where do you enter `lsSnips` in geany?
+- I messed up geany when reverting some setting to make a new GIF..!!

 ## Problems with text editors (smaller headings are finished)
 ### Atom